manuelmeister/dm/docs/3-sets-relations-functions/index.md

 ### 3.2.8.
 The Power Set of a Set

-::: info Definition 3.7 Power Set{#definition-3-7}
+::: definition Definition 3.7 Power Set{#definition-3-7}
 The *power set* of a set $A$, denoted $\cf P(A)$, is the set of all subsets of $A$: [^11]

 $${\mathcal{P}}(A)\ \stackrel{\mathrm{def}}{=}\ \{~S~|\ S\subseteq A\}$$